Lost-Roe/little-arctic-docs/docs/help/switch-account.md

 # Switch Player Account

 When you open the game for the first time on a device, an account is created automatically and associated with your device ID.
-You can switch from this account to another at any time by loging in with the email or any of the third party accounts linked to that player profile.
+You can switch from this account to another at any time by login in with the email or any of the third party accounts linked to that player profile.

 > [!TIP]
 > Remember to link an email address or at least one third party service to your account in case you ever need to play on a different device.